robashton/blog/input/pages/Frameworkless JS - but we *really* want to use Knockout for that bit/content.markdown

       container.innerHtml = mustache.render(template, testdata)
     })

-Notice that we use a relative path in our require statement to bring in whatever was exported via *module.exports* in the testdata.js file.
+Notice that we use a relative path in our require statement to bring in whatever code was exported via *module.exports* in the testdata.js file.
 Other than that, there is nothing new here so moving on.

 *Filtering the list of customers*

-I want a dropdown to do this with and for now I'm going to add that to the customers template - we'll see later on in this series why that might be a bad idea but right now I'm going for the prize and don't know anything about my future problems.
+I want a dropdown to do this with and for now I'm going to add that to the customers template - we'll see shortly why that might be a bad idea but right now I'm going for the prize and don't know anything about future problems.

     <select name="bank" data-bind="options: banks, value: selectedBank">
     <table>